CircleCI-Public/config-preview-sdk/docs/parameters.md

         enum: ["linux", "darwin", "win32"]
 ```

-The following `enum` type decalration is invalid because the default is not declared in the enum list.
+The following `enum` type declaration is invalid because the default is not declared in the enum list.

 ```yaml
 commands: